 - Walking in such a way so you connect fully to nature through all the senses.

-- A relaxing and uplifting guided meditation amongst the trees
+- A relaxing and uplifting meditation amongst the trees

-- A chance to fully connect with yourself and others and meet like-minded people.
+- A chance to fully connect with yourself, give yourself the gift of space and time to restore and rejuvenate.

 ONLY £5 PER PERSON